Utatsu Market Initiative

-This project will support the set up costs of a tented shopping area for the community in the tsunami affected Utatsu cho in Minami Sanriku.
-The project will provide the tented market with essential water supplies, electricity supply, hand-wash facilities etc, so that shops can open and trading can start.
-Start up funds will also be given to five traders to open the fishmongers, grocery shop, clothing and sports goods shop, barbers and general clothing store.
+This project supported the set up costs of a tented shopping area for the community in the tsunami affected Utatsu cho in Minami Sanriku.
+The tented market was provided with essential water supplies, electricity supply, hand-wash facilities etc, so that shops could open and trade from the start.
+Start up funds were given to five traders to open a fishmonger, a grocery shop, clothing and sports goods shop, barbers and a general clothing store.

 The tsunami decimated the area, completely destroying the previous Isatomae shopping area.
-Currently there are 14 temporary housing sites, accommodating 600 families or 2,000 people.
-There are no shops nearby and it costs 6,000 yen round-trip by taxi to the nearest shops.
-This project will provide the local community with somewhere to trade, to shop and to meet, thus providing a much-needed focal centre .
+At the time there were 14 temporary housing sites, accommodating 600 families or 2,000 people.
+There were no shops nearby and it costs 6,000 yen round-trip by taxi to the nearest shops.
+The tented market provided the local community with somewhere to trade, to shop and to meet, thus providing a much-needed focal centre .

-This is also a community project – conceived by the community – set up by the community – run by the community – for the community.
-It also has sustainability and offers opportunities for more people to become involved, as more shops open in the tented market.
+This was also a community project – conceived by the community – set up by the community – run by the community – for the community.
+It offered opportunities for more people to become involved, as more shops opened in the tented market.